btaniemie/btaniemie/README.md

 🎓 I'm a CS and Math major at Dickinson College ('27)

-💡 I'm interested in full-stack development, MLOps, and product management
+💡 I'm interested in full-stack development, product management, and MLOps